 A genie friend just received a CD with Dutch genealogy research.
 Finding materials in a language you do not speak adds difficulty to your research.
 As a starting point there are language pages with common words and genealogical words at Family Search.
 Here is the Netherlands page.
 There are other languages too.

 Friday Flashbacks: In our library there are hundreds of CDs containing indexes and other reference material, including Vital Records, Cemetery Records, Police Gazettes, School & Electoral Records, Railway Staff Records, Landsborough Shire Records, Gregson & Weight Funeral Records .
 All the indexes have been loaded onto the computers for easy accessibility.
-If you want your own copy, some are available for purchase.

 If you have been interested in the Family History Research Helpful Links found on the Caloundra Family History Page here is the summary for the September Links.